 Gifts for Neighbors

-We still love to make Christmas cookies, but we also like to mix it up a little!
-Some years we deliver these muffins and always get a few chuckles with our gift tags!
-Be sure to click HERE to get the free printable tags!
+We still love to make Christmas cookies, or sweet treats like my easy microwave caramels, but we also like to mix it up a little!
+Some years we deliver these Christmas muffin gifts and always get a few chuckles with our gift tags!

 What are your Holiday Traditions?